mengjiemin/EE551-Project/README.md

     **Major use "pygame" package to achieve and "system" "time" "random" packages will also need to be imported**

-## What I will do for the game:-
+## What I will do for the game:
              1. Achieve one ball will move on the screen
              2. The ball can bounce back when it touch the boundary
              3. Draw the back plate and make it move
              4. Game flow and control logic
              5. Draw text to show game information